lallements/IcyMoon/README.md

 conan install .. -pr:a ../profiles/<my_profile> --build=missing
 ```

+> Important: On Linux, conan may fail due to missing packages.
+In this case, a command of the form "apt-get install ..." will appear in the error message.
+Use this command in sudo to install the missing packages.

 We use Conan to download some tools needed for compilation (e.g. CMake).
 To use these tools during compilation, we need to first start a virtual environment.
 To do so, Conan generates a `conanbuild.sh` and `deactivate_conanbuild.sh` scripts for each profile, located under `build/<my_profile>/generators/`.
 For example, to build `gcc-debug`, we start the corresponding virtual environment as follows:

 ```bash